-Table 4 shows pair-wise correlations between our main variables.
-Panel A gives the correlation matrix for bond funds and Panel B for equity funds.
-First, it confirms the strong correlation between our dependent variables with respect to weighting or not the countries considered for the construction of the variables.
+Table 4 shows pairwise correlations between our main variables: Panel A shows the correlation matrix for bond funds, and Panel B that for equity funds.
+First, Table 4 confirms the strong correlation between our dependent variables, regardless of weighting or not the countries considered for variable construction.
 Correlations range between 90.6% and 99.2% for bond funds and 90.5% and 99.6% for equity funds.
-Second, correlations between legal quality in the country of domiciliation and the average legal quality in the countries of notifications (which by construction exclude the legal quality of the country of domiciliation) are generally weak in terms of magnitude.
+Second, correlations between legal quality in the country of domiciliation and the average legal quality in the countries of notification (which, by construction, exclude the legal quality of the country of domiciliation) are generally weak in terms of magnitude.